gomarble-ai/gomarble-ai-paid-media-claude-skills/docs/gomarble-mcp-setup.md

    https://apps.gomarble.ai

-8. Log in with your Google account or email ID.
+8. Log in with your work email ID.

 9. Add your ad accounts and integrations here: